Counseling at CFS

 To learn more about how Adverse Childhood Experiences (ACEs) affect development and health, or to see what your ACE score is, visit AcesTooHigh.com

-Special thank you the the Petoskey Harbor Springs Area Community Foundation for supporting unmet counseling needs at Child & Family Services.
-PHSACF provided $9,000 to supplement therapy and supportive services for uninsured and underinsured individuals.
+Special thank you the the Petoskey Harbor Springs Area Community Foundation and Char-Em United Way for supporting unmet counseling needs at Child & Family Services.
+PHSACF provided $9,000 and CEUW provided $5,000 to supplement therapy and supportive services for uninsured and underinsured individuals.